Azure/cortana-intelligence-quality-assurance/Documentation/README.md

 - [ ] Simulated Data Generator was started about 10 minutes before the ASA job
 - [ ] When the ASA starts, it takes a snapshot of the device sequence, as it goes through different ALS.
 - [ ] After Simulated Data Generator is stopped, no more data enters or leaves the event hub.
 - [ ] Content of blob sinks (shown below) capture the initial snapshot of the devices moving along the assembly line.
-As the ASA starts, we see an intitial spike corresponding to data being processed almost instantaneously from the Event Hub buffer (e.g. *device_119*).
+As the ASA starts, we see an initial spike in outgoing messages, corresponding to data being processed almost instantaneously from the Event Hub buffer (e.g. *device_119*).
 After the Hub buffer is emptied, the devices are processed every 5 seconds, as they enter the asembly line (e.g. *device_239*).

-Blob storage siks content (.csv files):
+Blob storage sinks content (.csv files) has this header:

-   recNo, evttime,waypoint,device_id,label
+   recNo, evttime,ALS_ID,device_id,label

   __ALS0 sink (125 records)__: